cxxzcc/myNotes/算法/ap.md

 >	What is the class of this instance? ⇒ reification of classes.
 Which are the methods of this class? ⇒ reification of methods.
 What was the call chain that caused this bug? ⇒ reification of the stack.
 Which are the values of the free variables of this function? ⇒ reification of the lexical environment.

 Two levels of Reification
-* Structural Reification: the ability of a system to reify its own structure.
+* ==Structural Reification==: the ability of a system to reify its own structure.
-* Behavioral (or computational) Reification: the ability of a system to reify its own execution.
+* ==Behavioral (or computational) Reification==: the ability of a system to reify its own execution.

+> Notes
+> 	Behavioral reification is harder to implement than structural reification.
+> 	Intercession over behavioral reification makes compilation harder.